 We are a regional referral center for fibroid evaluation, treatment, and removal.
 Uterine fibroids are quite common with 25-30% of women having a fibroid.
 Fortunately, most fibroids never lead to any problems.
-The vast majority of my patients with fibroids do not need any type of treatment, only reassurance.
+The vast majority of patients with fibroids do not need any type of treatment, only reassurance.

 Myomectomy most often describes making an incision in the abdomen (similar to a cesarean section).
 The uterus is then opened and the fibroids are shelled out.
 The uterus is then carefully reconstructed.
 This technique has been around for decades and is an excellent option that should not compromise fertility in most cases.
-In some cases, Doctors Smith and Williams can do the myomectomy through a small incision, called a mini-laparotomy or by a laparoscopy.
+In some cases, Doctors Smith and Williams can do the myomectomy through a small incision called a mini-laparotomy or by a laparoscopy.
 This may allow discharge home the same day and a hospital stay is unnecessary.
-Usually a 24-hour hospital stay is necessary with a myomectomy/
+Usually a 24-hour hospital stay is necessary with a myomectomy.

 Some fibroids reside in the uterine cavity or have grown from the uterine wall into the uterine cavity which allows a minimally invasive approach called hysteroscopy.
 This is a wonderful option when available because it involves no incisions at all.
-During a hysteroscopic myomectomy a camera mounted on a 5 mm wide lens is inserted through the vagina and cervical canal into the uterus.
+During a hysteroscopic myomectomy, a camera mounted on a 5 mm wide lens is inserted through the vagina and cervical canal into the uterus.
 Through the end of the lens specialized instruments are used to remove the fibroid(s).
 Some practitioners do not offer a hysteroscopic approach to amenable fibroids.
 This is usually due to limited training but may also be because their operating room does not have the specialized equipment required to offer this technique.

 MRI-focused ultrasound is another option.
-It is a non-invasive approach to focus on ultrasound beams on the fibroid(s) to burn the tissue to cause it to shrink.
+It is a non-invasive approach to focus ultrasound beams on the fibroid(s) to burn the tissue to cause it to shrink.
 It has some of the same limitations as noted in with uterine artery embolization in women who wish to get pregnant.
 The regional center for MRI focused ultrasound is at The University of Virginia, Department of Interventional Radiology.